Configuring Virtual Auditoriums

-Yes: the conference will have two types of participants, Hosts and Guests.
+Yes: the conference can have two types of participants: Hosts and Guests.
 You must configure a Host PIN to be used by the Hosts.
 You can optionally configure a Guest PIN; if you do not configure a Guest PIN, Guests can join without a PIN, but the meeting will not start until the first Host has joined.

 This optional field allows you to set a secure access code that must be entered by Guests before they can join the conference.